 Studies show that participants in a control group who incorporated hatha yoga into their daily routine noticed improved overall endurance.
 Hatha yoga is a type of yoga that pairs physical poses with breathing techniques.

 The mind-body connection is a super important part of yoga.
 A positive effect of deepening the mind-body connection is that many experience an increased motivation to eat healthier.
 Not only do individuals notice a decrease in fast food cravings, but they also experience better management of emotional eating.

 Although breathing is first nature, many of us are breathing shallowly.
-Yoga breathing exercises called pranayama can show us how to focus on breathing and how to breathe deeper.
-Incorporating pranayama into your daily routine can benefit your body both physically and mentally.
-Slow breathing can shift the nervous system into a more relaxed state.
-Being in a more relaxed state can lower heart rate and blood pressure.
+Yoga breathing exercises called pranayama can show us how to focus on breathing and breathe deeper.
+Incorporating pranayama into your daily routine can benefit your body physically and mentally.
+Slow breathing can shift the nervous system into a more relaxed state, and being in a more relaxed state can lower heart rate and blood pressure.

 The practice of yoga can enhance the brain’s structures and functions.
 When searching for a yoga instructor, make sure that they discuss how yoga can boost your happiness.
-They should also be able to help you foster a deeper connection to spirituality.
+They should also help you foster a deeper connection to spirituality.